-Bigcommerce has less experts for you to choose from when compared to Shopify.
+BigCommerce has fewer experts for you to choose from when compared to Shopify.
 Further, if you want to get some basic set up services, these experts can freely quote their own prices which sometimes add to the confusion of which one to select.

-At the very least, Bigcommerce do have experts to help you if you want to modify their themes or create a custom theme.
+At the very least, BigCommerce does have experts to help you if you want to modify their themes or create a custom theme.
 This is helpful especially that their themes are not as good as Shopify’s themes (as mentioned above).

 In addition to providing you with more marketing / promotion tools, these Apps can also help you manage and automate administrative tasks such as inventory management, fulfillment, shipping, customer service, bookkeeping, etc.

-The best part in our view, is that these Apps can automate a lot of mundane day-to-day tasks that you have to do when running your store.
+In our view, the best part is that these Apps can automate a lot of mundane day-to-day tasks that you have to do when running your store.
 This frees up a lot of time so you can focus on other important aspects of your business.